rickardlindberg/rickardlindberg.me/writing/agdpp-game-loop/index.markdown

 Before closing this episode, let's take advantage of our test suite and explore an alternative way to exit the application.
-Instead of having a boolean return from `tick` indicating if we should exit or not, let's try an exception.
+Instead of having a boolean return from `tick` indicating if we should exit or not, which I think is a bit unclear, let's try an exception.
 Here it is:

 <div class="rliterate-code"><div class="rliterate-code-body"><div class="highlight"><pre><span></span><span class="k">class</span> <span class="nc">ExitGameLoop</span><span class="p">(</span><span class="ne">Exception</span><span class="p">):</span>
     <span class="k">pass</span>